Special Actions Unit (Malaysia): Advanced training (9 Weeks)

 The UTK is known to conduct joint training exercises and participate in exchange programs with Commonwealth special ops units such as the Australian SAS, British SAS, New Zealand SAS and Singapore Special Tactics and Rescue.
 Occasionally, the UTK trains with FBI Hostage Rescue Team, French GIGN and RAID, German GSG 9, Italian NOCS, Spanish G.E.O, U.S. Delta Force, U.S. Army Green Berets, Russian Special Rapid Response Unit and other international units.

-On 10 December 2003, the then Inspector General of Police, Tan Sri Mohd Bakri Haji Omar, launched the training program between the USSOCPAC and the 69th PGK at the General Operations Force Training Center in Ulu Kinta, Perak.
+On 10 December 2003, the then inspector general of police, Tan Sri Mohd Bakri Haji Omar, launched the training program between the USSOCPAC and the 69th PGK at the General Operations Force Training Center in Ulu Kinta, Perak.
 The teams of SOCPAC were to conduct joint exercise with the PGK, under the code-name Advance Vector Balance Mint for a duration of 2 weeks.
 Only 42 out of the 194 participants completed the inaugural program.

 Combat uniform

-UTK operator uniform were Frost-grey coloured Fire-resistant Combat-clothing made in Slovenia.
+UTK operator uniform wear frost-grey-coloured fire-resistant combat clothing made in Slovenia.

 Equipment

 UTK's teams use equipment designed for a variety of specialist situations.

 The particular pieces of equipment vary from unit to unit, but there are some consistent trends in what they wear and use.

 Many of their equipment is indistinguishable from that supplied to the military, not least because much of it is military surplus.

 Weapons

-As a special operations unit, the UTK is equipped with a wide variety of high-class weapons and support equipment commonly associated with counter-terrorism operations, the most common weapons include sub-machine guns, assault rifles, shotguns, machine guns and sniper rifles.
+As a special operations unit, the UTK is equipped with a wide variety of high-class weapons and support equipment commonly associated with counter-terrorism operations.